adrirubio/adrirubio.github.io/_posts/2025-07-12-retro-snake-game.markdown

 <a href="https://pypi.org/project/retro-snake-game/">retro-snake-game-pypi</a><br>

 Over the next few weeks before Shipwrecked, I plan to focus on the Arduino kit.
-I’m also hoping to earn a bit more toward our flights, since Hackatime is compatible with KiCad, which means I can track hours spent on electronics projects for Shipwrecked.
+I’m also hoping to earn a bit more toward our flights, since Hackatime is compatible with the Arduino IDE, which means I can track hours spent on electronics projects for Shipwrecked.
 As I mentioned last week, I’ve got some great ideas that I can't wait to get into.